timkitch/yt-ai-shell-command-generator/README.md

 - Python 3.x
 - Click (for CLI interface)
-- Anthropic API (for command generation)
+- Anthropic API with Claude 3.5 Sonnet model (for command generation)
 - python-dotenv (for environment variable management)
 - pyperclip (for clipboard functionality)